Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_1/hello_olc.md

 # Hello, OLC!

-It is time to write your first program using OLC game engine.
+It is time to write your first program using olc::PixelGameEngine.
 How can we break the tradition, we will start by writing a simple Hello, World program.

 ## Creating a New Directory
 Begin by making a directory to store your Code.
 I'll name it 'Space Warrior' thats the name of the game we are going to create.